-We are particularly thankful to The Nature Conservancy, Weyerhaeuser and the many private landowners and area residents who graciously allowed us to conduct captures and ground monitoring on their properties.
+Private landowners & hunters: We are particularly thankful to The Nature Conservancy, Stoltze Land & Lumber, Weyerhaeuser and the many private landowners and area residents who graciously allowed us to conduct captures and ground monitoring on their properties.
 They also have provided much logistical support and local knowledge about moose distributions and local flora and fauna.
 We are very grateful for the privilege to work on these properties and for all the help.
+We are also grateful to the many moose hunters who have given their time and effort to submit samples and information to us as part of their moose hunting experience.